gitcoinco/MACI_QF/contracts/README.md

   QFMACIStrategy-->>Tally: Verify Distributions
   Tally-->>QFMACIStrategy: Distributions Verified ?
   QFMACIStrategy-->>QFMACIStrategy: Handle Distribution

 ```

+#Here's the revised description to fit the new diagram:

-### Description
+## Description

 1. **Initialization and Deployment**:
-    - The coordinator creates a profile and a pool with the QFMACIStrategy.
+    - The coordinator creates a pool with the QFMACIStrategy.
     - The QFMACIStrategy initializes with MACI parameters and deploys the MACI instance, poll, and tally contracts.

-2. **Contribution Phase**:
-    - Allocators fund the pool and contribute to the pool via QFMACIStrategy.
-    - The QFMACIStrategy signs up the allocator in the MACI.

-3. **Registration Phase

-**:
+2. **Bob Adds Project**:
-    - Recipients register themselves through Allo.
+    - Bob registers his project through Allo.
-    - The QFMACIStrategy adds the recipients to the pool.
+    - The QFMACIStrategy adds Bob's project to the pool.

-4. **Review Phase**:
+3. **Review Phase by Pool Manager**:
-    - The coordinator reviews and approves the recipients.
+    - The pool manager reviews and approves the projects.

+4. **Alice Allocates to Pool**:
+    - Alice allocates funds to the pool through Allo.
+    - Allo forwards the allocation to the QFMACIStrategy which signs up Alice in the MACI.

 5. **Voting Phase**:
-    - Allocators and recipients cast their votes via the QFMACIStrategy.
+    - Alice casts her votes for the projects via the Poll contract using encrypted MACI messages.
-    - The QFMACIStrategy submits the votes to the MACI.

 6. **Tally Phase**:
     - The coordinator merges MACI subtrees, generates proofs, and submits them on-chain.